webethics/code-snippet-react/README.md

 3. Start the development server:

 npm run dev

+4. Start the test cases if you want to run

+npm run test

+for test cases make sure your development server is running

 The development server will start at `http://localhost:5173` by default.
 You can now access the application in your browser.